davidstone/technical-machine/readme.md

 ### Build targets

 ai
 :	The AI with maximum optimizations.
-Accepts a single, optional command-line argument, the depth to search.
-Higher depth means stronger play, but it also takes longer to search.
-If no value is entered, 2 is assumed.
-Recommended at 1 through 3, depending on how fast your computer is and whether you built in release mode (the default).
-If you have a lot of time on your hands, you can try depth=4.
+Accepts two arguments.
+The first is an integer for how far ahead to search before evaluating each position.
+The second is an integer for how far ahead to consider each possible 1v1 matchup after doing the previous general search.
+Higher depth means stronger play, but it also takes much longer to search.
+If no value is entered, 2, 0 is assumed.
+Recommended that the two numbers add up to no more than 4, depending on how fast your computer is and whether you built in release mode.

+file_converter
+:   Converts team files in one format to another format.
+Supported input file types are NetBattle, NetBattle Supremacy, Shoddy Battle, Pokemon Lab, and Pokemon Online.
+Supported output types are print a string representation, save a string representation to files, Pokemon Lab, and Pokemon Online.

 predict
 :	Team predictor.
 Go to localhost:46923 in your web browser after running this to use the team builder / predictor.
 Enter in Pokemon already seen and it shows its prediction of the remaining team.
 If a Pokemon is put into the first slot, it is assumed to be the lead Pokemon.
 If no Pokemon is put in that slot, no lead stats are used.

+ps_regression_test
+:   Runs through old logs to make sure nothing is obviously broken.

+ps_usage_stats_create_teams_file
+:   Parses Pokemon Showdown log files to generate a single file containing all teams found in all battles parsed.
+Output is a binary file in the "tmmt" (Technical Machine Multi-Team) binary format.

+ps_usage_stats
+:   Reads a tmmt file and writes out usage stats in the "tmus" (Technical Machine Usage Stats) binary format.
+Note that the format of a tmmt file can change with any new version of TM, and thus `ps_usage_stats_create_teams_file` should be rerun after pulling in new changes to the code, or arbitrarily bad behavior could occur.

+ps_usage_stats_create_derivative_stats
+:   Reads a tmus file.
+Generates many human-readable representations of subsets of the data.

 tm_test
 :	Runs some tests to verify there are no regressions.
 Should be run before committing anything.